Samsung 32″ Series 6 LED LCD TV December 28, 2009

 Amazon.com Buy Samsung 32-Inch 1080p 120 Hz LED HDTV

 Well my old TEAC CRT TV was giving up the ghost.
 It took about 20 attempts to get it turned on and then you couldn’t change channels for at least 2 minutes or it would shut down again.
 Clearly it was time for a new TV.
-I decided that due to space I have and the distance I sit I couldn’t go bigger than a 32″.
+I decided that due to space I have and the distance I sit from the TV, I couldn’t go bigger than a 32″.
 Unfortunately most brands only have their better technology in 40″ and above.
 This is a real pity as I am very fussy about picture quality, having sold TVs for over 15 years, I was quite happy to pay for a decent picture.

 A little interweb research and I realised it was down to 3 brands.
 Panasonic, Sony and Samsung.
-Then I re-entered the real world and used my eyes, and it was down to one.
+Then I re-entered the real world and used my eyes, and it was quickly down to one.
 The Samsung 32-Inch 1080p LED HDTV.
-All the others were traditional LCDs and only the Samsung
+All the others were traditional LCDs and only the Samsung featured LED back-lighting technology.
+This impacts on colour depth and provides a wider colour range (gamut) as it is a purer white light than found with most florescent back lighting that’s used in most traditional LCDs.

-Another issue with traditional LCDs is ghosting or motion blur on fast moving scenes, like sports or action.
+Another issue with traditional LCDs can be ghosting or motion blur on fast moving scenes, likewhen watching sports or action.
 The Samsung is a 100 Hz model(120HZ in US), which means it displays twice as many still frames as a standard screen.
-I have seen traditional LCDs with 100Hz processing and they still suffered motion blur, but the Samsung
+I have seen traditional LCDs with 100Hz processing and they still suffered some motion blur, but the Samsung hasn’t exhibited any ill effects, when watching sport or fast moving action.

 The Samsung has 4 HDMI inputs which should be enough for the immediate future and probably longer.
 It also has most other standard inputs.
 I would have liked an SD card slot, as my HD Video camera uses them and I could just slide card into to check what I have shot.
 It does have USB input but doubt I’ll use that.
 It isn’t DLNA compliant, which isn’t a big deal but would have been nice at price, but a games console gets round that limitation anyway.

-I rate this product 9.5 out of 10.
+I rate this product 8 out of 10.

 Here is a link to the US version of the TV on Amazon.com if you are interested in buying it